Four Corners Guides Bikepacking, Packrafting & Bikerafting FAQs

 Where does FCG have permits?

-We have been approved to run back-packraft and bikerafting tours in Colorado's Tres Rios Bureau of Land Management area, specifically the Dolores River Corridor (the Dolores Wilderness run), as well as tours in the San Juan National Forest, including on McPhee Reservoir and over various dirt roads in the NF.
+We have been approved to run backpacking-packrafting and bikerafting tours in Colorado's Tres Rios Bureau of Land Management area, specifically the Dolores River Corridor, as well as tours in the San Juan National Forest, including on McPhee Reservoir and over various dirt roads in the NF.
 We have permits to run bikepacking trips in Utah's Manti-La Sal National Forest and the Beef Basin/Bridger Jack area.
 As well, we have permits to do bikerafting trips in Glen Canyon National Recreation Area, specifically on the Dirty Devil River and Lake Powell.
 And we are permitted to run trips on the Animas River.
 We have our Colorado and Utah River Outfitters Licenses.
+We are currently working on bikerafting and packrafting permits for the San Miguel and lower Dolores Rivers, along with the Rim Rocker Trail, in addition to extended permits in GCNRA.
+We will keep you posted!

 What food/drink do you provide on your multi-day tours?

-For the backcountry, we currently provide Heather's Choice dehydrated dinners, plus some of their snacks and breakfasts.
+For the backcountry, we currently provide vegetarian, fish and meat Heather's Choice dehydrated dinners, plus some of their snacks and breakfasts.
+We've also recently started to provide Vegan options by Backpacker's Pantry.
 We also provide organic quick oatmeal breakfasts, coffee/tea, and sugar, along with packaged snacks for lunch, such as Lara Bars, Clif Bars, HC Packaroons, potato chips, sausage, and hydration drinks.
 We are not permitted to prepare fresh food in the backcountry at this time.
 As well, we will not buy specifically-requested snacks.
 If you would like additional favorite snacks or treats, please bring them.
 We will also stop by a grocery store upon request when we shuttle to the put in to give you the opportunity to buy sandwiches or other perishable foods for yourself.
 We are also not permitted to supply you with alcohol in the backcountry.
 Please note that we do not supply any food on single-day tours.
 You must bring your own food.

 What do I do with my poop in the backcountry?